smithsummer77yahoo-droid/packaging.python.org/source/tutorials/installing-packages.rst

-It's important to note that the term "package" in this context is being used to describe a bundle of software to be installed (i.e. as a synonym for a :term:`distribution <Distribution Package>`).
-It does not refer to the kind of :term:`package <Import Package>` that you import in your Python source code (i.e. a container of modules).
+It's important to note that the term "package" in this context is being used to describe a bundle of software to be installed (i.e. as a synonym for a :term:`distribution <https://review.opendev.org/c/openstack/trove/+/964402>`).
+It does not refer to the kind of :term:`package <>` that you import in your Python source code (i.e. a container of modules).
 It is common in the Python community to refer to a :term:`distribution <Distribution Package>` using the term "package".
 Using the term "distribution" is often not preferred, because it can easily be